- Great screen

 Review Price £619.99

-Samsung Galaxy Note 3 – DesignThe Samsung Galaxy Note 3 is a large phone.
-It’s a very large phone.
-But it’s not in the same league as mobiles like the Galaxy Mega 6.3 and Xperia Z Ultra.
-You don’t feel entirely ridiculous holding the thing, and fitting it in one hand is not a struggle.
-Samsung has managed to make the Galaxy Note 3 narrower than the Galaxy Note 2, even though the new phone has a larger 5.7-inch display.
+Samsung Galaxy Note 3 – DesignThere's no hiding it, the Samsung Galaxy Note 3 is a very large phone.
+Saying that, it's still not quite in the same league as huge mobiles like the Galaxy Mega 6.3 and Xperia Z Ultra.
+You won’t feel entirely ridiculous putting it to your ear, and holding it in one hand is not too much of a struggle.
+Samsung has actually managed to make the Galaxy Note 3 narrower than the Galaxy Note 2, even though the new phone has a larger 5.7-inch display.

-The Samsung Galaxy Note 3 is also among the first Galaxy phones not to use a glossy plastic rear.
+The Note 3 is also among the first Galaxy phones not to use a glossy rear plastic cover.
 Samsung has tried to fool us into thinking the Note 3 has a leather rear.
-It looks like leather, and the battery cover has fake stitching around its outer edges.
+It looks like leather, from a distance, and the battery cover has fake stitching around its outer edges.
 But make no mistake – this is not leather.

 So what is it?
 It’s rubberised plastic with a leather-effect grain to give it a frictional quality of the real thing.

-Take the battery cover off and you’ll see quite how similar it really is to the backplate of the Galaxy S4 and Note 2.
-It’s thin, it’s bendy, it’s plastic.
-And while it doesn’t feel bad as such, we prefer the aluminium of the HTC One and the matt plastic of the Nokia Lumia 925.
+Take the battery cover off and you’ll see quite how similar it actually is to the back of the Galaxy S4 and Note 2.
+It’s thin, bendy and plastic.
+And while it doesn’t feel bad as such, we prefer the aluminium of the HTC One M8 and the matt plastic of the Nokia Lumia 925.

-If anything, the new stylistic tweaks are likely to polarise opinion more than the old phones.
+If anything, the new style is more likely to polarise opinion than the safer old phones.

-As well as a leather-effect rear, the sides of the phone are ribbed chrome effect plastic, clearly intended to look like metal.
-And it ends up looking a bit naff.
+As well as a leather-effect rear, the sides of the phone are ribbed chrome effect plastic, clearly intended to make it look like metal.
+The overall effect means it ends up looking a bit naff.
 Moreover, the white version has a less convincing feeling than the black.